opengeospatial/developer-events/2021/November_2021_API_Virtual_Code_Sprint/Presentations/ComplianceTestingTutorial/Advanced.md

 ### Exercise 3: Building a Validator for On-Premise deployment

-NOTE: This is for advanced users that want to deploy the validator in their own premises.
+This is for advanced users that want to deploy the validator in their own premises.
+Note that only test results from the hosted OGC Validator may be accepted with Certification applications.
+Therefore even if you deploy an on-premise instance of the OGC Validator, you still have to use the hosted validator in order to submit your application for certification.

 Technologies: Java 8, Docker, Maven